rossbm/udacity-ml-capstone/README.md

 conda env create -f environment.yml
 ```

-This will create a new environment named _capstone_.
+This will create a new environment named _capstone_env_.
 Please note that it will download a bunch of packages.
 To activate the environment:
 *  Windows: ```activate capstone_env```
 *  macOs and Linux: ```source activate capstone_env```